Slide 1

 Format

-Work on curated prompts tied to real biological domains like genetics, neuroscience, and biomedical data analysis.
+Work on curated prompts tied to real team needs across biology, computer science, marketing, design, and wet lab strategy.
 You won't be guessing what to do.
-You'll have a clear goal and a real dataset.
+You'll have clear requirements and a concrete outcome to build toward.

 Structured Learning